Thermal Fluid Benefits over Steam

 Steam systems require constant, unending maintenance — maintenance that is focused on steam traps, valves, condensate return pumps, expansion joints and water analysis and treatment.
 And when the power fails in a cold climate, steam systems are subject to freezing, burst pipes and damaged components.

-Thermal fluid systems require no traps, condensate return, blowdown or water additives – and if the proper fluid is specified, can be shut down even in sub-zero conditions with no worry of freezing.
+Easier maintenance is also part of the thermal fluid system benefits.
+They require no traps, condensate return, blowdown or water additives – and if the proper fluid is specified, can be shut down even in sub-zero conditions with no worry of freezing.
 If Paratherm fluids are cooled below their pour points, they contract upon solidifying, presenting no danger of burst pipes.
 Hot oil systems have proven to operate quietly, safely and efficiently for years with minimal maintenance.

 The water in a steam system must be chemically treated to reduce corrosion, among other things.
 The chemicals cannot be discharged into sewers, as they present considerable environmental hazard.
 In addition, the temperature of discharge water is often regulated by law.
 Special provisions for cooling are required if water is to be drained into sewers (in many localities, water hotter than 140°F cannot be discharged.)

-Thermal fluid systems require no blowdown, and unlike steam systems, are not subject to continual leakage.
-Should Paratherm fluids escape from the system, cleanup is handled using the same simple procedures followed for spills of light lubricating oil.
+No blowdown required are part of the thermal fluid system benefits, and unlike steam systems, are not subject to continual leakage.
+Should heat transfer fluids escape from the system, cleanup is handled using the same simple procedures followed for spills of light lubricating oil.
 And unlike heavily treated boiler feed water, Paratherm heat transfer fluids offer safe, easy disposal.
 They can be combined with spent lube oils, sent to the local motor oil recycler and processed into another useful product.

 To deliver the kind of heat required in most process operations, steam systems would have to operate at exceptionally high pressures.
-At 315°C for example, a saturated steam system develops about 1600 psi.
-Even at 204°C, the pressure is still high — about 235 psi.
+At 600°F for example, a saturated steam system develops about 1600 psi.
+Even at 400°F, the pressure is still high — about 235 psi.

 In contrast, most thermal fluid systems are vented to atmosphere.
 Pump discharge pressure is just high enough to overcome frictional drag from piping and components while maintaining turbulent flow.
-The vapour pressures of Paratherm fluids are fractions of atmospheric, even at their maximum operating temperatures of 315°C.
+The vapor pressures of Paratherm fluids are fractions of atmospheric, even at their maximum operating temperatures of 600°F.

 Uniformity of heating can also be a problem due to varying rates of condensation and condensate removal in the heat user.
 And this is before taking the negative effects of metal surface corrosion and plating-out into consideration.

 Thermal fluid systems not only provide efficient, uniform heat, but efficient, uniform cooling as well.
-And some fluids can provide efficient heating from over 204°C to cooling at -40°C and below.
+And some fluids can provide efficient heating from over 400°F to cooling at -40°F and below.

 Purchase cost of steam systems can be less than thermal fluid systems.
 With less-complex thermal fluid systems however, there are paybacks: decreased operating costs, maintenance costs, and environmental concerns — and increased production and product quality resulting from better control of heating and cooling.